 I arrived in England in 1973 to do a one-year course at Birmingham University.
 I'm still here and still married to the man who made me miss the boat home.
 I taught Humanities in Leicestershire High Schools before escaping to run a study support programme and then set up a Surestart Children's Centre in Leicester.

-Shieldmaiden is likely to be the first in a trilogy about Sigrid Kveldulfsdaughter a Viking warrior woman from Cumbria.
+Shieldmaiden is the first in a trilogy about Sigrid Kveldulfsdaughter a Viking warrior woman from Cumbria.
+It was self-published by Matador in 2012.
+It was awarded a bursary in the East Midland Arts Mentoring Scheme 2012 and longlisted for the Rubery International Book Award 2013.

 Some of my poetry has appeared in anthologies and magazines.